 In Texas, the statute of limitations for filing a personal injury lawsuit after a car accident is two years – typically, starting from the date of the accident.
 A property damage claim also has a two-year statute of limitations.
 If your loved one died in a rear-end accident, you would have two years from the date of the death in which to bring a wrongful death claim.

-How a Houston Rear-End Car Accident Lawyer Can Help You?
+How a Houston Rear-End Auto Accident Lawyer Can Help You?

 If you have been involved in a rear-end car accident in Houston, you should work with a skilled attorney as early as possible in the aftermath of the crash.
 Your attorney should handle all aspects of your claim and work hard to improve your chances of securing a settlement fully and fairly compensates you.
 Some of the services which an attorney can provide include: